- Search The Registry

 - My Account

 In April 1863, the corps was involved in the actions at Fort Bisland and Irish Bend.
-It operated the Siege of Port Hudson from April 27–July 9, 1863, the fall of which, along with that of Vicksburg, Mississippi, closed off the Mississippi River to Confederate shipping.
+It operated the Siege of Port Hudson from April 27–July 9, 1863, the fall of which, along with Vicksburg, Mississippi, closed off the Mississippi River to Confederate shipping.
 XIX Corps was part of the United States Bureau of Colored Troops.
-They gained a measure of distinction for being the first Federal unit to use many colored troops in action, particularly against Port Hudson, with Banks giving them due credit for their valiant contributions to the siege.
+They gained a measure of distinction for being the first Federal unit to use many colored troops in action, particularly against Port Hudson.
+Banks gave them due credit for their valiant contributions to the siege.

 After this, the corps was sent to Savannah, Georgia, where it remained until the end of the war.
 The XIX Corps was officially disbanded on March 26, 1865, but the corps took part in the Grand Review in Washington, and some of its units remained in Savannah and Louisiana until 1866.